shannaniggans/fancy4n6.github.io/_posts/2022-05-17-ACSC-BSides-IR-Challenge-2021-02-Initial-Access.md

 tags: ACSC-Challenge-2021
 toc: true
 ---
+#### Post series
+In April 2021 the ACSC hosted an IR challenge at BSides Canberra.
+I am writing up a blog post for each of the different sections of the challenge including the tools set up.
+The complete listing of all the parts I've written up can be found <a target="_blank" href="{{ site.baseurl }}/tags#ACSC-Challenge-2021">here.</a>

+The challenge can be downloaded <a href="https://www.cyber.gov.au/acsc/view-all-content/news/acsc-cyber-security-challenge">here</a> along with all the details you need to get going.
+<p>-----</p>

+## 2 - Initial Access

+>ALIEN are adamant that the most likely place for a malicious actor to get into their network is their public web server hosting the main website, and have seen some odd activity recently.
+They have provided some data from this server in zip **dmz-webpub.alien.local.zip**.
+We'll start by looking there.

 There are 5 questions in this section that are primarily focused on external facing systems and their log files.
 There are a few options to review the logs provided as part of the zip file, but I opted to set up Splunk and do the challenge using Splunk.

 Log parser is another great option to parse IIS logs.

 > <a href="https://attack.mitre.org/tactics/TA0001/">TA001</a> - **Initial Access** consists of techniques that use various entry vectors to gain their initial foothold within a network.
 Techniques used to gain a foothold include targeted spearphishing and exploiting weaknesses on public-facing web servers.
 Footholds gained through initial access may allow for continued access, like valid accounts and use of external remote services, or may be limited-use due to changing passwords.

-## 2 - Initial Access

->ALIEN are adamant that the most likely place for a malicious actor to get into their network is their public web server hosting the main website, and have seen some odd activity recently.
-They have provided some data from this server in zip **dmz-webpub.alien.local.zip**.
-We'll start by looking there.

 ### IA-1
 <h5>The actor seems to have initially failed to install themselves on the web server.
 What IP address did their malicious wizardry come from?</h5>